 Pay Day Loans Users Punished by Same Banks who Bounce their Checks

 When banks won’t lend, people with poor credit often turn to pay day loans.
 When borrowing money from a bank, many factors are considered before a traditional financial institution will issue a loan, online or off.
 These factors include the borrower’s annual income, credit history and debt-to-income ratio.
-If a loan consumer fails the bank’s lending criteria, then the would-be borrower is likely to turn to alternate lenders such as payday loan companies.
+If a loan consumer fails the bank’s lending criteria, then the would-be borrower is likely to turn to alternate lenders such as payday loan companies searching for something like, “payday advance near you.”
 Some people reach out to their preferred credit card company while others turn to family members and friends.
 If a low credit score is the reason for the denial, then alternative borrowing options may be limited.

 Pay day Loans for Those With Bad Credit a Necessity When Banks Refuse to Lend

 When banks refuse to offer loans for people with bad credit, a number of these people turn to the payday loan industry for help.
 For many, the modern-day economy has been a tough one.
 Wages have stalled while many expenses continue to rise.
 This has created a situation that makes emergency cash hard to acquire.
 For borrowers with poor credit, advance pay day loans may be the only option.

 What Does it Mean to Have Bad Credit?

 Investopedia states that poor credit is a description of a person’s credit history when that history indicates that the individual is a high credit risk to lenders.
 When a person’s credit score is low, this signals bad credit while a high credit score is a sign that someone has good credit.
 Creditors who lend money to a person with bad credit know that they are facing a greater risk that the person will be late on payments or outright default compared to when they lend to those with good credit.